simon-ruske-personal/unifac/README.md

 TODO
 * Finish adding the lines of code to read filenames for v and x from the config file
-* Need to add a Python script to produce x and v from the input files without having to execute the Python UNIFAC function, so they can be passed through into
+* Need to add a Python script to produce x and v from the input files without having to execute the Python UNIFAC function, so they can be passed through into the CUDA version.